 It was however a short lived reassurance as once players got access to the BETA for the game they soon realized that EA had set itself up as Chancellor echoing his chilling message “I am the senate.”
 Micro-transaction fears abounded.
 A once great republic crushed by the corruption of greed.
 We finally realized that all along a Phantom Menace had lurked in the shadows orchestrating an order of betrayal.

 An EA spokesperson quickly admitted that the repeated accusations that Star Wars Battlefront 2 was now a pay to win experience were hard to dodge.
-I played the BETA on both PS4 and PC before deciding that I thought the PC community would be large enough this time around to cancel my console preorder.
-Sony clearly a tool of the rising empire of microtransactions in this industry controls a great position of power in the US denying even preorders from being refunded months in advance.
+I played the Beta on both PS4 and PC before deciding that I thought the PC community would be large enough this time around to cancel my console preorder.
+Sony clearly a tool of the rising empire of micro-transactions in this industry controls a great position of power in the US denying even preorders from being refunded months in advance.

-Left scarred by yet another blow of corporate greed I strenghthened my resolve and determined I would make the best of the situation by decrying this policy in public when I made a review of the game.
+Left scarred by yet another blow of corporate greed I strengthened my resolve and determined I would make the best of the situation by decrying this policy in public when I made a review of the game.

 The hyped up story turned out to be a lie and while I wanted to avoid any sort of spoilers in my review you should know that while the acting is mostly impeccable the writing is atrocious drivel and the biggest lie has to do with the promise of playing as the empire.
 To say I was disappointed would be an understatement of epic proportions.
 Incredibly predictable, the story is still worth playing through but the collectibles should have been struck down in initial talks.
 They are pointless.
 Perhaps the worst excuse for collectibles seen in a long time.
 No lore, nothing of any substance just worthless filler and hardly worth the credits gingerly dolled out in this game’s single player component.

 One highlight is that Battlefront 2 appears to confirm a theory I had about Rey’s parents and I believe this information might be contained in a Star Wars game for the first time.
 While it seems unlike Disney to allow these revelations in a game rather than a show or novel.
-Star Wars lore has been revealed all throughout a new comic series and this game make a strong case for its inclusion here.
+Star Wars lore has been revealed all throughout a new comic series and this game makes a strong case for its inclusion here.
 I won’t spoil it but I was pleasantly surprised to possibly have figured it out myself in advance.

 A constant sinking feeling while playing through any of Battlefront 2’s diverse modes is that this deal keeps getting worse all the time.
 What was sacrificed in favor of the elimination of DLC and season passes is quickly made clear and the way liberty died here was through the thunderous applause of wall street investors who know nothing of gaming and only care about the size of your pocketbook.